 Martin joined Watsi on April 8th, 2015.
-Seven years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Martin's most recent donation traveled 4,100 miles to support Boniface, a 9-year-old schoolboy from Tanzania, to fund mobility-restoring knee surgery.
+Eight years ago, Martin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Martin's most recent donation traveled 3,700 miles to support Brian, a 10-year-old boy from Kenya, to treat his clubfoot so he can run and play.

 Martin has funded healthcare for 74 patients in 10 countries.